thiyangt/ceylon/paper/paper.md

 ## Polygon Map: Creating a choropleth map

-A choropleth map shows different regions coloured according to the numerical values associated with each individual region.
+A Choropleth map shows different regions coloured according to the numerical values associated with each individual region.

 ```r
 polygon <- ggplot(province) +